Dunedin

 South Island

-The Dunedin urban area lies on the central-eastern coast of Otago, surrounding the head of Otago Harbour—the remnants of an extinct volcano.
-And the city suburbs extend out into the surrounding valleys and hills along the shores of the Pacific Ocean.
+Situated on the central-eastern coast of Otago, Dunedin encompasses the head of Otago Harbour, which is the result of an extinct volcano.
+The city’s suburbs sprawl into the surrounding valleys and hills, offering picturesque views along the shores of the Pacific Ocean.

 DISCOVER THE PLACE